The smallest ecommerce businesses are often family operations.

-Prototype-itis And Self-Promotion
+Prototype-itis and Self-Promotion

 In a letter that came with my prototype, the company promised that the final version would be more polished.

-I like eStore-Opoly and I love the idea of using a game to teach smart business.
-The game is not my favorite board game, and I doubt I will be breaking it out when we have company over, but it was an enjoyable way to talk business with family members while spending some quality time together, and as I mentioned above it absolutely introduced important ecommerce concepts.
+I like eStore-Opoly and love the idea of using a game to teach smart business.
+The game is not my favorite board game, and I doubt I will be breaking it out when we have company over, but it was an enjoyable way to talk business with family members while spending some quality time together, and as I mentioned above it introduced important ecommerce concepts.
 And, I should point out, my six-year-old thought it was fun, and he especially liked the turtles.